visgl/deck.gl/docs/api-reference/geo-layers/imagery-layer.md

 ## Image Sources

+The `ImageryLayer` needs a URL to an image source from which it can start loading map images.
+The `ImageryLayer` knows how to build URLs for geospatial image services such as WMS.

-The `ImageryLayer` can accept URLs to geospatial image services such as WMS, however it is also possible to specify a custom URL template.
+However, it is also possible to connect the ImageryLayer to any other REST based service that can render map images from a set of web mercator bounds and a given pixel resolution (perhaps an ArcGIS image server) by specify a custom URL template.

+Note that additional features, such as metadata loading, is only supported for known image services, which currently only includes WMS.

 ### Layers

 Image servers such as WMS can render different layers.
 Typically as list of layers **must** be specified, otherwise requests for map images will fail.
+For WMS services, this is controlled by `props.layer`.
+For other services, layers (if required by that service) can be specified in the template URL, either as a parameter or as a hard-coded part of the template string.

 ### Image Service Metadata

-Image services like WMS can often provide metadata (aka capabilities) about the service, listing attribution information, available layers and additional capabilities.
-The `ImageryLayer` will automatically attempt to query metadata for known service types.
-Template URLs are specific to image requests and to not support metadata queries.
+Image services like WMS can often provide metadata (aka capabilities) about the service, listing;
+- attribution information,
+- available layers
+- additional capabilities (pixel/neighborhood queries, legend generation etc).

+The `ImageryLayer` will automatically attempt to query metadata for known service types (currently WMS).

+Template URLs only cover image requests and there is no support for providing a custom URL for the metadata queries.
+This needs to be handled by the application for non-WMS services.

 ### Interactivity

 WMS services sometimes provide a mechanism to query a specific pixel.
-This is supported through a method on the `ImageryLayer`
+This is supported through a `getFeatreuInfo()` method on the `ImageryLayer`

 ## Properties